karvok/photolabs/README.md

 If clicked from the homepage, all favourites across all categories will display

 🎨 Enhanced Styling\
-Cursor animation on clickable menu options offers intuitive visual feedback, inviting users to explore and interact\
+Cursor transforms when hovering over clickable menu items, offering intuitive visual feedback to invite users to explore and interact\
-Extra finishing touches, in muted tones, added to the client interface, enabling the main visual content to shine through
+Extra finishing touches added to the design, in muted tones, enable the main visual content to shine through

 ## Dependencies